eclipse-iceoryx/iceoryx/QUALITY_DECLARATION.md

 - Function Coverage
 - Branch Coverage

-The coverage results of every Pull-Request and master branch are publicly available on [codecov.io](https://app.codecov.io/gh/eclipse-iceoryx/iceoryx).
+The coverage results of every Pull-Request and main branch are publicly available on [codecov.io](https://app.codecov.io/gh/eclipse-iceoryx/iceoryx).
 A detailed report (e.g. the coverage in different packages) can be obtained by following [this](./CONTRIBUTING.md#coverage-scan) guide.

 ### Performance [4.iv]